Nuclei-Software/nuclei-tool-guide/source/openocd/intro.rst

 This command simplifies the process of querying CPU features by automatically reading and interpreting the relevant CSR (Control and Status Register) values, eliminating the need for manual register inspection and calculation.

+This command implementation are updated with latest nuclei sdk 0.9.0 ``cpuinfo.c/h`` to provide same analysis using same source code from 2025.10 release.

 NUSPI (Nuclei SPI) Driver
 -------------------------

 The NUSPI driver provides support for Nuclei's SPI controller, which is utilized in Nuclei RISC-V FPGA evaluation boards and other compatible hardware.

 Usage:

 ``flash bank name nuspi base size chip_width bus_width target spi_base [simulation]``

 Custom Driver with OpenFlashLoader